jacobtye/syllableizer/README.md

 Redistribution and use of the code in this repository, with or without modification, is permitted provided that the following conditions are met:

-1. Conditions of the Sphinx copyright are met
+1. Conditions of The CMU Pronouncing Dictionary copyright are met
 2. Conditions of the MIT Lisence the repository is released under are met